 Water damage occurs when a piece or section of wood is exposed to excess moisture or water.
 Common areas where water damage typically occurs is along roof lines, window and door frames, and on outdoor decks.

 Wood that has water damage will appear darker and discolored.
 On walls and ceilings, water leaks can cause bubbling, peeling, or warped paint or wallpaper.
 Water damage on flooring can cause warping, sagging, or buckling.

-Wood rot is often the result of a combination of water damage and fungal growth.
+Wood rot is the result of a combination of water damage and fungal growth.
 Improper insulation, poor drainage, roof or siding damage, and structural cracks are a few of the common initial causes of wood rot.

-The other form of wood rot is dry rot.
 Dry rot occurs when the fungi break down the components that give wood its strength, causing the wood to become brittle and weak.
 Dry rot can be identified by a gray-white ‘skin’ or covering on top of the darker wood.